notarize/qlc/README.md

 ```

 If you are using TypeScript and a GraphQL client, it would be useful to get the type of this query.
 You could
-write one out by hand (and then maintain this defintion as the query changes).
+write one out by hand (and then maintain this definition as the query changes).
 But since GraphQL supports
-intropsection and has a schema, we already know the type for the above! `qlc` enables you to automate the
+introspection and has a schema, we already know the type for the above! `qlc` enables you to automate the
 codegen of the following types:

 ```ts